 YES..
 Dress Code is WHITE!
 Wear casual clothing that you would not mind getting colored.
 As this is an outdoor event dress appropriately for the weather.
 SUNBLOCK is highly recommended.

-Yes, Holi every tear has FREE kids rides such as 18’ High Slide, Bungee Jumper, Figure 8 Obstacle Course, and new for this year….
-Live Dinosaurs walking the park to wow the kids.
+Yes, Holi every tear has FREE kids rides such as 18’ High Slide, Bungee Jumper, Figure 8 Obstacle Course, and live dinosaurs walking the park to wow the kids.

 Yes, Traffic Control and General Security is provided by Harris County Constables and Stage and Event Security is by Platinum Security.
 Do not leave valuables in your car, and park only in designated areas or your car will be towed.
 Bring Towels and leave in your car to wipe off the color off and to protect the seats.